shuyuvankerkwijk/binary_card_game/README.md

 I would refactor GameUI and Game into one class.
 Currently, GameUI calls Game for methods such as 'DrawCards', 'SelectPair', etc... but Game itself calls on CardGame for a lot of these functions.
-The reason it is set up this way is because for Phase 2 I was using Game as my UI class to control all actions, but for Phase 3, instead of changing Game to also control the GUI, I ended up making a new GameUI class.
+They are very coupled.
+The reason it is set up this way is because for Phase 2 I was using Game as my
+UI class to control all actions, but for Phase 3, instead of changing Game to also control the GUI, I ended up making a new GameUI class.
 However, since I want to maintain SRP, I would split up some of the functions